Correct registration of publications in Pure is the foundation for the overview of research from Aarhus University.

 If there is no article number or page numbers if may be that the publication is not yet published in its final version.
 If there are no volume and issue either, it has not been published in the context of Pure.
 Please check if the publication in reality is "ePub ahead of print" or a different version.
 Select publication status accordingly.

-Use the buttons to the right to edit and remove/add authors, and to change the order.
+Use the buttons to the right of the names to edit and delete/add authors and change the order.

 On some publications, the list of authors includes a group of authors and researchers for example a consortium, committee, or study.